Rascal Flatts: 2013–2016: Rewind and The Greatest Gift of All

-On April 8, 2013, Jay DeMarcus tweeted that Rascal Flatts was working on a new album The lead single, "Rewind", was issued in January 2014 from the album of the same name, which was released on May 13, 2014.
-The band admitted they were lip-syncing to a recording of "Rewind" during the Academy of Country Music (ACM) Awards on April 6, 2014.
+On April 8, 2013, DeMarcus tweeted that Rascal Flatts was working on a new album The lead single, "Rewind", was issued in January 2014 from the album of the same name, which was released on May 13, 2014.
+The band admitted they were lip-syncing to a recording of "Rewind" during the Academy of Country Music Awards on April 6, 2014.
 In response to the controversy, Rascal Flatts communicated afterwards that LeVox had lost his voice and so they made a last-minute decision to lip-sync.
-"Rewind" became a Top 5 hit on the Country Airplay chart in 2014.
+"Rewind" became a top-five hit on the Country Airplay chart in 2014.
 Rewind produced three more singles with "Payback", which peaked at 21, "Riot", which reached 20, and "I Like the Sound of That", which was released to country radio on September 14, 2015.
-The latter song, co-written by Shay Mooney of Dan + Shay and pop musician Meghan Trainor, reached number 1 on the Country Airplay chart in April 2016.
-That year, Rascal Flatts were selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You" which celebrates 50 years of the CMA Awards.
+The latter song, co-written by Shay Mooney of Dan + Shay and pop musician Meghan Trainor, reached number one on the Country Airplay chart in April 2016.
+That year, Rascal Flatts were selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You", which celebrates 50 years of the CMA Awards.
 The band released a Christmas album entitled The Greatest Gift of All in October 2016.

 2017–2020: Back to Us, announced breakup and second greatest hits package

 Rascal Flatts' next single, "Yours If You Want It", was released to country radio in early 2017.
-The track served as the lead single from their tenth studio album Back to Us, which was released on May 19 of the same year.
-It topped the Country Airplay charts in August 2017, marking the band's fourteenth number one on the chart.
-On September 28, 2018, Rascal Flatts released a new single titled "Back to Life".
-The band embarked on their Summer Playlist tour in summer 2019.
+The track served as the lead single from their 10th studio album Back to Us, which was released on May 19 of the same year.
+It topped the Country Airplay charts in August 2017, marking the band's 14th number one on the chart.
+On September 28, 2018, the band released a new single titled "Back to Life" and embarked on their Summer Playlist tour in summer 2019.

-On January 7, 2020, Rascal Flatts appeared on CBS This Morning to announce a farewell tour, the "Rascal Flatts: Life Is a Highway Tour" to celebrate their twentieth anniversary.
+On January 7, 2020, Rascal Flatts appeared on CBS This Morning to announce a farewell tour, the "Rascal Flatts: Life Is a Highway Tour" to celebrate their 20th anniversary.
 They also promised new music.
 On February 25, Gary LeVox posted on Instagram that the band was working on a new album.
 On May 1, the band released a cover of "Through the Years" as a tribute to the late Kenny Rogers.
 On May 19, the group announced on social media that their farewell tour had been indefinitely postponed amid the COVID-19 pandemic in the United States.
 The band released a new single entitled "How They Remember You" on June 19.
 It appears on an EP of the same name, released on July 31.
-On September 18, the band announced a new greatest hits package, Twenty Years of Rascal Flatts: The Greatest Hits, released on October 2.
+On September 18, the band announced a new greatest-hits package, Twenty Years of Rascal Flatts: The Greatest Hits, released on October 2.

 In November 2020, the band was forced to cancel their performance at the 54th Annual CMA Awards after an unspecified member tested positive for COVID-19.